 The tremie pipe outlet shall be kept at least 1.5 metres below the surface of the concrete at all stages in the pour.
 The Contractor shall develop a system of level checks for the concrete and pipe outlet to ensure that this requirement is met.
-The tremie pipe shall be withdrawn upward gently behind the concrete level, and shall not be given any violent movement either in dislodging the concrete within the pipe or for any other reason.
+The tremie pipe shall be withdrawn upward gently behind the concrete level, and shall not be subject to any shock or violent movement either in dislodging the concrete within the pipe or for any other reason.